Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Introduction

 In \cref{sec: operations on spaces}, we then turn the operations defined in \cref{Sec: Operations} into operations on the corresponding $K$-theory spaces and $K$-groups.
 To this end, we generalise Grayson's construction in \cite{GraysonExterior} using tools for categories with weak equivalences provided by Waldhausen in \cite{Wald}, by Gunnarson, Schw\"anzl, Vogt and Waldhausen in \cite{GSVW} and by Gunnarson and Schw\"anzl in \cite{GunnSchw}.

 \cref{sec: comparing lambda operations} deals with proving our main theorem, \cref{Thm: main thm}.
-Recall that Grayson's explicit description of higher $K$-groups in \cite[Corollary~7.4]{Grayson2012} is shown via a composition of a number of insightful isomorphisms concerning the $K$-theory of various exact categories of different types of complexes.
-The main idea then is just to prove that each of these isomorphisms is compatible with exterior power operations.
-The more sophisticated part here is to show that natural exterior power operations on the various $K$-groups appearing in these isomorphisms do exist; this has been the purpose of Sections~1 and~2.
-As a by-product of our proof of \cref{Thm: main thm}, we render Grayson's proof in \emph{loc.\ cit.} somewhat more elementary: while an essential tool in \emph{loc.\ cit.} are homotopy \emph{co}fibres in the category of spectra on which exterior power operations seem not to exist anyway, we explain how the steps involving these homotopy cofibres can actually be done in the more elementary context of homotopy groups (of homotopy fibres of maps between spaces).
-In other words, the language of spectra is actually not needed for the proof of \cite[Corollary~7.4]{Grayson2012}.
-However, we do not simplify the actual reasoning in the proofs of the underlying statements in \cite{Grayson2012}, and proving those statements (such as the epitomising Corollary~6.5) not just for $K$-groups but for the underlying $K$-theory spectra may be of independent interest.
+Recall that Grayson's explicit description of higher $K$-groups in \cite[Corollary~7.4]{Grayson2012} is shown via a composition of a number of insightful homotopy equivalences concerning the $K$-theory spaces of various exact categories of different types of complexes.
+The main idea then is just to prove that each of these homotopy equivalences is compatible with exterior power operations.
+However, Grayson's homotopy equivalences involve spectra and homotopy cofibres on which exterior powers seem not to exist.
+The more sophisticated part in this approach is then to first show that natural exterior power operations on the various $K$-theory spaces (not spectra) appearing in many of these homotopy equivalences do exist; this has been the purpose of Sections~1 and~2.
+Finally, we replace those arguments that involve homotopy cofibres with arguments in the more elementary context of homotopy groups (of homotopy fibres of maps between spaces).

+Thus, our proof of \cref{Thm: main thm} shows that the language of spectra is actually not needed for the proof of \cite[Corollary~7.4]{Grayson2012}.
+In particular, as a by-product, we render Grayson's proof somewhat more elementary, making it accessible to readers not familiar with the language of spectra.
+However, we do not simplify the underlying reasoning, and obtaining the relevant statements in \cite{Grayson2012} (such as the epitomising Corollary~6.5 there) not just for $K$-groups but for the underlying $K$-theory spectra is of independent interest.